About the Author

 I first came across Nietzsche as a theology undergraduate and took an instant dislike.
-His ideas seemed unecessarily provocative, and they didn’t fit into my world view.
-Soon after graduating, and in the midst of a personal crisis, I began to read him more seriously for the first time.
-I got the sense of someone who understood me even though much of what I read was beyond my grasp.
+His ideas seemed unecessarily provocative and didn’t fit into my world view.
+Soon after graduating, and in the midst of a personal crisis, I began reading Nietzsche for the first time and got the unnerving sense that he could see inside me, even though I could not understand much of what I read.

 One repays a teacher badly if one always remains nothing but a pupil.